nlaeeq/Covid19_DataCleaning/README.md

 ### DATA CLEANING:

-Below is the working that I have done in **SQL Server Management Studio** to clean the dataset.
+Below is the working that I have done in ** Microsoft SQL Server Management Studio** to clean the dataset.

 <style type="text/css">
   .gist {width:100% !important;}